sshwy/yaoj-judger/README.md

-      --real-memory=integer     specify the actual memory limit in MB --stack-memory=integer    specify the stack memory limit in MB -g, --output-size=integer     specify the output limit in MB
+      --real-memory=integer     specify the actual memory limit in MB --stack-memory=integer    specify the stack memory limit in MB -g, --output-size=integer     specify the output limit in MB -f, --fileno=integer          specify the maximum number of opened fd
 ```

 ### Resource Limitation